01 of 04

 How to Fold a Greeting Card

 Getting a good crisp fold not only looks nice, but it also helps the card to stand up straight.
-A card which is loosely folded or has a wobbly fold will not stand as firm as a well-folded card.
-A
+A card that is loosely folded or has a wobbly fold will not stand as firm as a well-folded card.

 Although it is possible to buy card blanks, many card makers like to make their own cards from sheets of cardstock.
 This is the ideal way to get the perfect card, as you have complete control over the color and size of the card.
 This can also be extremely cost-effective.